CareerArc Social Recruiting

 CareerArc Social Recruiting (formerly TweetMyJobs) is a social recruiting software company headquartered in Burbank, California.
 The company was founded in March 2009, and is a division of CareerArc Group.
-The company has offices in Burbank, California and Marlborough, Massachusetts.
+The company has offices in Burbank, California, and Marlborough, Massachusetts.
 The platform provides a social recruiting system to connect job seekers with hiring employers.

 History

 The company was founded in 2009 as TweetMyJobs.

 On November 7, 2011, TweetMyJobs launched a version of their platform designed for veterans as part of the Joining Forces initiative announced by President Barack Obama.
 Aneesh Chopra, the former CTO of the United States, wrote a blog post stating that "leaders in social media have joined the movement...
 Twitter, through TweetMyJobs, will reach millions of veterans through their networks."

-TweetMyJobs’ government platform was announced on January 19, 2012 when the city of Atlanta, GA launched atlanta.tweetmyjobs.com to help Atlanta residents find work.
-Subsequently, the government platform was launched in Newark, NJ, Houston, TX, Nassau County, NY, Ramapo, NY, Columbia, SC and the territory of Puerto Rico.
+TweetMyJobs' government platform was announced on January 19, 2012, when the city of Atlanta, Georgia, launched atlanta.tweetmyjobs.com to help Atlanta residents find work.
+Subsequently, the government platform was launched in Newark, New Jersey; Houston, Texas; Nassau County, New York; Ramapo, New York; Columbia, South Carolina; and the territory of Puerto Rico.

-On July 23, 2015 the company announced it is rebranding as CareerArc Social Recruiting.
+On July 23, 2015, the company announced it is rebranding as CareerArc Social Recruiting.

+On April 3, 2024, the company expanded to include automated video creation, through the acquisition of Lumina, a popular HR technology startup.
+After using the Lumina integration, a major U.S. health system and long-time CareerArc customer reported, "more engagement, more job clicks per post, and better reach than a traditional static post."